Xuyan0518/tp/docs/UserGuide.md

 <br>
 <br>
 `add n/Joe t/classmate c/class d/CS2103T c/team d/3` Adds the person named "Joe" to the address book with the tag "classmate".
 It also adds 2 categories, "class" and "team" with corresponding descriptions "CS2103T" and "3".
-Successful execution of the command will result in the following being displayed:
+Successful execution of the command will result in the following being displayed:<br>
 ![SuccessfulAddCommand](images/SuccessfulAddCommand.png)

 --------------------------------------------------------------------------------------------------------------------